openstack-archive/ospurge/README.md

 To remove a project, administrator credentials have to be provided.
 The usual OpenStack environment variables can be used.
-When launching the `ospurge.py` script, the project to be cleaned up has to be provided, by using the `--cleanup_project` option.
+When launching the `ospurge` script, the project to be cleaned up has to be provided, by using the `--cleanup-project` option.
 When the command returns, any resources associated to the project will have been definitively deleted.